 Radiation therapy, with or without chemotherapy

-Surgery is increasingly being used as primary treatment of oropharyngeal cancer.
+Surgery is used as the primary treatment of oropharyngeal cancer, more than it was in the past.
 Transoral laser microsurgery (TLM) is increasingly being used to resect tumors of the tonsil and base of tongue endoscopically, avoiding the morbidity of open surgery.
 Transoral robotic surgery (TORS) is an increasingly popular means of treating select oropharyngeal lesions.
 In TORS, a surgical robot with multiple adaptable arms is controlled by a surgeon at a console.
 The articulating arms of the robot and an endoscopic camera are inserted through the patient's mouth (which is held open by a retractor).
 The robotic procedure provides better visualization of structures and causes less surgical morbidity compared to open surgery.
 However, the indications for using TORS are not yet well defined.
 When TORS is used on patients with more advanced tumors, postoperative radiation or chemoradiation is often done.

 Radiation therapy, sometimes combined with chemotherapy (chemoradiation), can be used as primary therapy or postoperatively.
 Traditionally, radiation has been used for early-stage cancers and chemoradiation has been used for advanced cancers.
 Intensity-modulated radiation therapy (IMRT) has increasingly been used as a way to spare surrounding tissue and decrease long-term adverse effects.